-It’s sufficient to have a quick look at Black Mass’ poster to see how Depp finally rediscovered his talent for acting: he is nearly unrecognisable.
+You only have to look at Black Mass’ poster to see how Depp has finally rediscovered his talent for acting: he is nearly unrecognisable.

-Between the 70s and the 90s Whitey Bulger (Johnny Depp) rose from local scumbag to Boston’s most famous and controversial mob leader.
-Brother to a US Senator (Benedict Cumberbatch), childhood friend of a rising FBI agent (Joel Edgerton), Bulger helped the government defeat the Italian mafia.
+Between the 70s and the 90s, Whitey Bulger (Johnny Depp) rose from local scumbag to Boston’s most famous and controversial mob leader.
+Brother to a US Senator (Benedict Cumberbatch) and childhood friend of a rising FBI agent (Joel Edgerton), Bulger helped the government defeat the Italian mafia.
 But every deal necessitates a payback, and the FBI – with the shady support of his inside friend – promised to ignore his illegal activities.

 The controversy behind this ruthless mobster is that, as a good Irish descendant, he took care of his neighbourhood, Southie (South Boston).
 He would literally help old ladies with their groceries, and minutes later he would choke a friend’s girlfriend to death just to make a point.

-Black Mass recreates accurately the Boston of the 70s with CGI-corrected aerial views and opaque, grainy cinematography; however it’s Depp’s transformation the film’s most impressive feature: with grey hair and chilling blue eyes achieved through hand-painted contacts.
+Black Mass accurately recreates the Boston of the 70s with CGI-corrected aerial views and opaque, grainy cinematography; however, Depp’s transformation is the film’s most impressive feature, with grey hair and chilling blue eyes achieved through hand-painted contacts.